yerty

 ACAS conciliated settlement 30% Settled through ACAS before hearing

-Struck out 5% Tribunal removed the claim (procedural failure or no prospect)
+Struck out 5% Tribunal removed the claim

 Successful at hearing 0% No claims succeeded at hearing in Q2

-Default judgment 2% Employer failed to respond, claimant won by default
+Default judgment 2% Employer failed to respond

-Other 5% Includes various procedural outcomes
+Other 5% Various procedural outcomes

-The 5% struck-out rate is also notable.
-Whistleblowing claims are sometimes struck out at a preliminary hearing if the tribunal decides the disclosure does not meet the legal definition of a qualifying or protected disclosure.
+Around 84% of whistleblowing claims are resolved without ever reaching a hearing.
+The 5% struck-out rate is notable — claims are sometimes struck out at a preliminary hearing if the tribunal decides the disclosure does not meet the legal definition.

 How long will it take?